OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 ### Changes required for any type of add-in

 Complete the following steps for your add-in, to change the Microsoft Graph URL, parameters, and access scope, and update the taskpane UI.
-These steps are the same, regardless of which Office host your add-in targets.
+These steps are the same, regardless of which Office application your add-in targets.

 1. In the **./.ENV** file: